The rules committee sets the height of the pitcher mound (box) to a maximum of fifteen inches.

 Two and half years after accepting a life-long ban from being involved in the day-to-day operation with the team, Yankee owner George Steinbrenner is reinstated.
 'The Boss' had been exiled from baseball by commissioner Fay Vincent in 1990 for hiring Howie Spira, a known gambler, to snoop into the life of star outfielder Dave Winfield.

 In an evening exhibition contest played in Tempe, the Angels, using replacement players, beat the Arizona State University Sun Devils squad, 13-5.
-It is the first time since 1912 that replacement players have been used in a major league game, and only time the team has worn big league uniforms.
+It is the first time since 1912 that replacement players have been used in a major league game, and the only time the team has worn big league uniforms.

 Deciding not to file as a free agent at the end of the season, Tim Hudson (12-6, 3.53) agrees to a four-year, $47-million, contract extension with his new team, the Braves.
 The 29 year-old right-hander, who was acquired in a trade with Oakland in the off-season, grew up near Atlanta and rooted for the local team as a youngster.